thatlonelybugbear/automated-conditions-5e/wiki/Flags-functionality.md

 > When using `once` or `usesCount` and the uses are depleted, the effect will either be disabled or deleted, based on it being a transfer effect or not.

 > When using comma separated Number in usesCount, the item or activity will need to have at least that Number of available uses for the effect to apply

+> With `partialConsume`, bounded counters such as death saves, item/activity uses, and local effect counters can still apply by consuming only the remaining available amount.

 > 💡 When using comma separated Number in usesCount, a negative value will recover uses!